dearsip/FourDViewerWeb/README.md

 - "**Invert**" reverses the input.
 If you want to operate the map like a block, turn on everything except "**Left & Right**".
 - Turning on "**Slice Mode**" allows you to select slices in different directions.
 It currently has no effect on controls, so it is recommended to use it in conjunction with align mode.
 The two sliders below, "**Base Transparency**" and "**Slice Transparency**", determine the transparency of the original image and the slice, respectively.
 - "**Show Input**" displays the touch position and an arrow indicating  motion controller input.
-- "**Keep Up & Down**" prevents the retina from tilting sideways.
-The change will take effect the next time you load it.
+- "**Keep Up & Down**" prevents the camera from tilting sideways.
+The change will take effect the next time you restart or load.
+While this is functioning, you cannot align or switch to align mode.
+It does not affect block motion.

 ### Cmd/Motion